| Prep Time: 10 mins

 For you city dwellers without a BBQ, make a delicious skillet roasted chicken following simple steps in our recipe.
 Our Chile-Limón spice blend also tastes fantastic as a marinade on grilled shrimp (or any fish), as a rub on grilled veggies, or as a salad vinaigrette.
 Test it out and share your ideas in the comments below.

 Chili Lime Chicken

 4 skin-on chicken leg quarters (legs + thighs) or ~2 lbs of your preferred chicken pieces

 Salt & black pepper to taste (optional)

 1/2 cup of lime juice (~4 limes) + 1 lime, cut into wedges

 1/4 cup of olive oil

-1-3 tsp Piquant Post Aji Amarillo spice (optional - for a little extra heat)
+1-3 tsp Piquant Post Aji Amarillo spice (optional for extra heat; careful, the heat adds up)